charmaineratcliff/Sentiment-Analysis/README.md

 The sentiment score is calculated by using this formula: S=(P-N)/(P+N).

 A negative sentiment value is indicated by a negative one, zero means neutral and a positive value is indicated by a positive one.

+## Getting Started

+1. To run the application, clone or download the repo.
+2. Run the application from the bin/Debug folder > Final Project.exe